Personal tools

 • Don't point fingers and say "you" or "they."
 Most of us were not always aware of animal rights, and to avoid being exclusive we must be inclusive to the average person.
 A good example is saying, "Most people are against cruelty…" or "We are trying to eliminate the most egregious abuses [like conditions of factory farms]" because people can identify with this.

-Obviously, granting animals rights doesn't mean we'll see cats in the voting booths on Election Day or chickens behind the wheel of a car.
-What it does mean is that in similar situations, we ought to consider the interests of humans and other animals equally.
-That is, we should not grant less weight to an individual's desire to avoid pain simply because she or he isn't human.
-All animals bred for food, fur, animal research, and entertainment are capable of experiencing pain.
+Obviously, granting animals rights doesn’t mean we’ll see cats in the voting booths on Election Day or chickens behind the wheel of a car.
+What it does mean is that we ought to consider the interests of humans and other animals equally.
+That is, we should not grant less weight to an individual’s desire to avoid pain simply because she or he isn’t human.
+All animals bred for food, fur, animal research, and entertainment are capable of experiencing pain (and pleasure).
 They seek to live free of suffering.
 They care about their lives and those of their loved ones.
 As such, nonhuman animals, like humans, should be treated compassionately and live without fear of torture or death.

 Obviously humans should have rights, but aren't animals inferior to us and therefore not deserving of rights?